kevinding0218/InterviewDocuments/Q and A/gRPC.md

 - e.g:
 	```
 	syntax = "proto3";
+	// tell the protocol buffer compuler where this packages is, in relative to other packages in our protocol buffer message definitions.
 	package user;
 	// when you generate java source code, please put it under "com.cvent.grpc"
 	option java_package = "com.cvent.grpc";